jianheACM/CATChem/docs/developer-guide/index.md

 ## Core Concepts

 CATChem is built on a set of modern software engineering principles and patterns.
 Understanding these core concepts is key to developing effectively within the framework.

--   **State Management**: At the heart of CATChem is the **StateContainer**, a centralized data management system that holds all model state.
-This pattern avoids global variables and provides a structured, type-safe way to access meteorological and chemical data.
-Learn more in the [State Management Guide](core/state-management.md).

--   **Column Virtualization**: CATChem's high performance is largely due to its **column virtualization** architecture.
-The 3D model domain is treated as a collection of independent 1D columns, which allows for efficient, cache-friendly processing and straightforward parallelization.
-Dive deeper in the [Column Virtualization Guide](core/column-virtualization.md).

--   **Process-Based Architecture**: Atmospheric processes (like chemistry, transport, and emissions) are implemented as independent, pluggable components that inherit from a common `ProcessInterface`.
-This makes it easy to add new processes or modify existing ones.
-See the [Process Development Guide](processes/index.md) for details.

--   **Configuration System**: CATChem uses a flexible **YAML-based configuration system**.
-A `ConfigManagerType` loads configuration from YAML files into a structured Fortran `ConfigDataType`, providing type-safe access to all configuration parameters.
-Explore the details in the [Configuration System Guide](core/configuration.md).

--   **Diagnostic System**: The **diagnostic system** is dynamic and process-driven.
-Each process can register its own internal fields as diagnostics, which are then collected and written to output files by a central `DiagnosticManagerType`.
-Learn more in the [Diagnostic System Guide](core/diagnostics.md).

--   **Error Handling**: CATChem includes a robust **error handling system** built around an `ErrorManagerType`.
-It supports a stack of error contexts for detailed debugging, as well as standardized error codes and severity levels.
-See the [Error Handling Guide](core/error-handling.md) for best practices.
+For a deep dive into the foundational infrastructure of CATChem, including state management, configuration, diagnostics, and error handling, please see the **[Core Concepts](../core-concepts/index.md)** section.

 ## Development Guides